softwareguru/beam-summit-website/content/speakers/alberto-lopez-serna/_index.md

 linkedin: https://www.linkedin.com/in/albertolose/
 events:
  - 2024
+ - 2025
 ---

-Electronics and Telecommunications Engineer, actively immersed in Google Cloud as Tech.
+Electronics and Telecommunications Engineer, actively immersed into Google Cloud as Tech.
 Lead at Deutsche Bank for current DWH and DataLake migration including GCP stack: SCIO DataFlow, DataProc, BigQuery, Composer, PubSub, BigTable, GKE, SRE and DevOps.
-Additionally playing roles of Solutions Architect, Big Data Engineer and team leader.
+Besides playing roles of Solutions Architect, Big Data Engineer and team leader.

+I have been lately coding more Scala (last 5 years) than Java (+10 years).

 Music lover, vinyl collector, recently learning the electric guitar.
-Enthuiast of coffee, tea and "mate tea" drinker and moderate chef at home.
+Enthuiast coffee, tea and ""mate tea"" drinker and moderate chef at home.
 My next two projects:

 - learning analog photography
 - RaspberryPi project to scare magpies (they are very keen on eating my aloe vera plants and food herbs).